lukoerfer/auto-implementation/README.md

 ## Usage

 Simply add the `Autoplementation` annotation on an interface or abstract class.
-It is possible to use the annotation multiple times on the same element.
-The annotation processor will create a new class for each provided annotation.
-Each new class will implement the annotated interface (or extend the annotated abstract class) by implementing each unimplemented method:
+The generated class will implement the annotated interface (or extend the annotated abstract class) by implementing each unimplemented method:

     @Autoplementation
     public interface Listener {